-Overview and Scrutiny will produce a report with its evidence, findings and recommendations and the Chair of the Overview and Scrutiny Committee will present this report to Cabinet for its consideration.
+Name of Matter Assessed: Overview and Scrutiny Review -Interpersonal Violence Who will make the Overview and Scrutiny will produce a report with its evidence, decision: findings and recommendations and the Chair of the Overview (e.g. Cabinet/Board etc.) and Scrutiny Committee will present this report to Cabinet for its consideration.

-Who has been involved in developing the matter:
+Who has been involved Director: Julie Seddon, Director of Customers in developing the and Communities matter: Lead Officer: Tracy Tiff, Scrutiny Officer Chair of the Scrutiny Panel: Councillor Jamie Lane

-Director: Julie Seddon, Director, Customers and Communities

-Lead Officer: Tracy Tiff, Scrutiny Officer

-Chair of the Scrutiny Panel: Councillor Lee Mason